owncloud/ocis/services/thumbnails/README.md

 ## Memory Considerations

 Since source files need to be loaded into memory when generating thumbnails, large source files could potentially crash this service if there is insufficient memory available.
 For bigger instances when using container orchestration deployment methods, this service can be dedicated to its own server(s) with more memory.
+To have more control over memory (and CPU) consumption the maximum number of concurrent requests can be limited by setting the environment variable `THUMBNAILS_MAX_CONCURRENT_REQUESTS`.
+The default value is 0 which does not apply any restrictions to the number of concurrent requests.
+As soon as the number of concurrent requests is reached any further request will be responded with `429/Too Many Requests` and the client can retry at a later point in time.